The Civic Literacy Curriculum

 Additional Resources

-The Civic Literacy Curriculum also includes more than 200 videos, flashcards and an actual test for learners.
+The Civic Literacy Curriculum also includes over 200 videos, flashcards, and grade-level-appropriate tests for learners.

-The Civic Literacy Curriculum video archive contains more than 200 short videos for educators and learners to help build their knowledge around American civics and politics.
-Use the playlist browser below, visit our YouTube channel or check out the archive for the complete list of videos.
+The Civic Literacy Curriculum video archive contains over 200 short videos for educators and learners to help build their knowledge of American civics and politics.
+Use the playlist browser below, visit our YouTube channel, or check out the archive for the complete list of videos.

 And be sure to check out the flash cards and Civic Literacy Curriculum Test itself!